jakob-bagterp/colorist-for-python/docs/reference/ansi-escape-codes.md

 print(f"I want \x1b[31mred\x1b[0m color inside this paragraph")
 ```

-And yet, the characters of the sequences are hidden in the terminal output:
+And yet, the characters of the sequences are hidden in the terminal output apart from the color change:

 ![Example of terminal message with red text color](../assets/images/examples/color_custom_text_red.png)